Skip to Main Content

 Personal guarantees

 You can find a few business credit cards with no personal guarantee.
 Corporate cards often fall into this category as well.
 As time goes on and your business builds a credit history of its own, your personal credit may become less important.
-However, the guarantee may still remain.
+However, the guarantee may remain.

 If an issuer reports your business credit card activity on your personal credit report, it will appear as just another credit card on your report.
 However, the information it reports could differ from what it reports related to your personal credit cards.
-For example, American Express only reports negative business card info, while Bank of America doesn’t report business card activity to personal bureaus at all.

-In the case that an issuer does report your business card information to consumer bureaus, credit scoring models will factor that information into your credit score just like your personal information is considered.
+In the case that an issuer does report your business card information to consumer bureaus, credit scoring models will factor that information into your credit score just as your personal information is considered.
 For instance, the payment history from your business credit card will impact your personal credit score similar to how the payment history for your personal credit cards will impact it.

-Keep in mind: Check with your issuer to determine whether it reports business card info to business credit reporting agencies, the most common three being Dun and Bradstreet, Experian and Equifax.
+Check with your issuer to determine whether it reports business card info to business credit reporting agencies, the most common three being Dun and Bradstreet, Experian and Equifax.

 Issuer policies for business credit card activity